 Read COPE’s input here.

-All inputs received will soon be available on the OHCHR webpage.
+All inputs received are available on the OHCHR webpage.